csev/dj4e/assn/dj4e_mkt5.md

 Follow these instructions - move slowly and if things blow up - get help.

-If `python manage.py check` is working and `python manage.py makemigrations` is not working, you may not need to throw your code away and might want to try a database reset below first.
+If `python manage.py check` is working and `python manage.py makemigrations` is not working, you may not need to throw your code away and might want to try a database reset first.

 First we update the samples code so you have the latest helper scripts.